HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 * The WSGs 1.0 - SC 3.3 and 3.4.

 #### Other technical optimizations
-Different resource types have different energy intensity levels and this should be taken into account when choosing what to include with your product or service.
-Syntax languages such as HTML and CSS are fairly simple but must render each component to the screen (creating emissions).
+Different resource types have different energy intensity levels and this <a hreflang="en" href="https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/">should be taken into account</a> when choosing what to include with your product or service.
+Syntax languages such as <a hreflang="en" href="https://websitesustainability.com/cache/files/research23.pdf">HTML and CSS [PDF]</a> are fairly simple but must render each component to the screen (creating emissions).

 CSS has the added complexity of simple state-based interactions that can develop additional emissions (due to repainting) such as animations and transitions.
 JavaScript being a more technical language also has rendering requirements that can accumulate as the build complexity increases.
 It can also be used both on the client and server-side and can develop impacts while interacting with the page (due to its ability to manage state).

-All server-side languages (such as PHP) will also have an impact on resource utilization and energy efficiency (based on performance).
-Images and media also have to be processed on the screen and due to their size and quality can be fairly impactful.
+All server-side languages (such as PHP) will also have an impact on resource utilization and <a hreflang="en" href="https://greenlab.di.uminho.pt/wp-content/uploads/2017/10/sleFinal.pdf">energy efficiency [PDF]</&> (based on <a hreflang="en" href="https://attractivechaos.github.io/plb/">performance</a>). <a hreflang="en" href="https://michaelandersen93.substack.com/p/greening-the-web-a-study-on-low-carbon">Images</a> and media also have to be processed on the screen and due to their size and quality can be fairly impactful.

 ### Optimizing your content
 Now that we've examined the environmental impact of websites, particularly focusing on unused CSS, JavaScript, and font usage, let's turn our attention to optimization.
 While removing unnecessary content and functionalities remains crucial, this year we're emphasizing the importance of efficiency in what remains.